sdiehl/kaleidoscope/tutorial.md

 construct SSA form in LLVM: no, LLVM does not require your front-end to construct SSA form!

-* **Chapter #8**: Conclusion and other useful LLVM tidbits - This chapter wraps up the series by talking about potential ways to extend the language, but also includes a bunch of pointers to info about "special topics" like adding garbage collection support, exceptions, debugging, support for "spaghetti stacks", and a bunch of other tips and tricks.
+* **Chapter #8**: Conclusion and other useful LLVM tidbits - This chapter wraps up the series by talking about potential ways to extend the language.

 This tutorial will be illustrated with a toy language that we'll call **Kaleidoscope** (derived from "meaning beautiful, form, and view" or "observer of beautiful forms").
 Kaleidoscope is a procedural language that